 Remember that if you’re a martial artist, then you are training for a worst case situation that may never happen.
 If you keep a coat in the boot of your car, you’re preparing for bad weather.
 Any preparations you do should always be done rationally and calmly, which is precisely the opposite of the actions of the panicked and desperate.

 Remember that the authorities may be overrun.
 Calling them in an emergency event for instance may therefore not be possible for immediate assistance.
 The police for instance will normally be there to deal with the aftermath, not the event itself.
 Keep in mind that self defence is another form of preparedness; some may choose firearms, but keep in mind that 'if all you have is a hammer, everything looks like a nail' (Maslow, 1962).
 Household objects can also be used as a form of self defence in addition to hand to hand proficiency, which is important.
 You must also keep in mind that you will be held accountable for anything you do once everything goes back to a 'normal' state.
 Stay objective, stay calm and stay aware; amend and adapt your plans accordingly.
 Remember that collapse may be gradual, but that doesn't mean it's not happening.

-As mentioned earlier, this is a form of life insurance; the supplies you acquire will be things you will use, not to mention the additional knowledge and skills you will have gained throughout your preparations.
+As mentioned earlier, this is both a physical and literal form of life insurance; the supplies you acquire will be things you will use anyway, not to mention the knowledge and skills you will have gained throughout your preparations.
+The supplies you have is only one part of the equation; skills and know-how must be continually practiced in addition to the ability to stay calm and physically fit.
 All of which will be invaluable for you and your loved ones.
 Prepare today to survive tomorrow.